Becoming the Unusuals

 The Unusuals were accompanied on stage by a snake, a boa constrictor billed as six to 10 feet long (it grew as it matured).
 Snake handler Laurie Vitt said the serpent wasn’t dangerous, at least not until it grew to about 12 feet.
 That rock ‘n’ roll boa made the Unusuals memorable and it’s one reason the band got its name.
 Pat Jerns tells the story:

 “I was the drummer and the bookings/business manager for the Bellingham Accents.
 In summer ’65, I got a call from Terry Bassett, an executive representing Pat O’Day and Associates.
 O’Day was a radio DJ who organized and promoted teen dances, battles of the bands, teen fairs and concerts.
 Later Bassett and O’Day founded Concert’s West — a big time concert promotions company that operated nationally.
 Bassett had connections in Bellingham and Whatcom County.
 He opened the Village West dance hall at Birch Bay in 1965.
-But when he called me, I knew him only because he had booked our band a few times.
+But when he called me, I knew him only because he had booked us a few times.
 Bassett needed my help.
-He was promoting a regional act — Dewey Martin, a pop singer and drummer who went by the pseudonyms Sir Walter Raleigh or Sir Raleigh.
+He was promoting a regional act: Dewey Martin, a pop singer and drummer who went by the pseudonyms Sir Walter Raleigh or Sir Raleigh.
 Raleigh and his band the Coupons, or the Cupons (spellings varied), worked hard to create the impression they were from England.
 They sported Beatle haircuts and wore British suits.
 Nonetheless, it was all an illusion: Raleigh was a Canadian.
 But, true to his British theme, one of his first singles in the ’60s was a remake of the old British WWII song ‘The White Cliffs of Dover.’

 “Bassett had a big problem: The Coupons had quit, or maybe Raleigh had fired them.
 He could be impetuous.
 Anyway, Bassett needed a replacement backing band for Raleigh and he wanted that band to be the Bellingham Accents.
 However, there was a catch.
 It was an era of groups with strange names like Sam the Sham & the Pharaohs, Question Mark and the Mysterians, the Guess Who, the Yardbirds, the Zombies, the Lovin’ Spoonful and so on.
 Bassett said he wanted the Bellingham Accents to come up with a new name.
 I said we’d be interested in the gig, but I needed to think about the name change.
-I found out later that trying to achieve consensus on a new name, among six band members, was a monumental pain — like naming a child.
+I found out that trying to achieve consensus on a new name, among six band members, was a monumental pain — like naming a child.
 We talked the subject to death and finally put it on the back burner.

 “A week later, Bassett called again.
 He was ready to print flyers and posters for Raleigh’s tour and he asked me about our new name.
 I told him we were still struggling with that detail and we had yet to rename the band.
 He responded that post-haste we needed to settle on an ‘unusual’ name so he could take it to the printer.
 When he worded it that way, it was an instant bingo.
 I said, ‘Terry, that’s our new name.
 We will call ourselves the ‘Unusuals.’
 Bassett liked it and the name fit.
 We were unusual.
 Our lead singer was a tiny waif of a girl with a giant voice and we appeared on stage with a big snake.
 Shortly after, when I shared our new name with my bandmates, fortunately everybody liked it.
 The name the Unusuals stuck, enduring from 1965 until the group broke up in 1967.”